Arden Anglican School: History

-Motto

-The motto of Arden is 'In God My Joy'.
-The motto intends to stress that students show others the joy to be found by learning to put Jesus first in your life, to then consider the needs of others, as well as reflecting on developing yourself with God's guidance.
-It intends to make students insist upon putting Jesus first, others second, yourself third; and to wrestle at all times with Jesus' fabulous parable of the Good Samaritan: to love your neighbour as yourself; to care for "The Other" and to be inclusive of the broken.

 Governance

 Arden Anglican School is governed by the council.
 The Synod of the Anglican Diocese of Sydney elects 10 persons for the council, along with the other persons appointed by the archbishop.

 The role of the council is to serve the Arden community by ensuring long term planning is undertaken, appropriate policies are implemented and that finances are managed in a prudent manner.
 The council also appoints the principal.
 The day-to-day operations of the school are managed by the principal in which they also report to the council.
 The council meets on the first Wednesday of each month during term time and there are three committees of the council: